UOR-Foundation/uor-pages/README.md

 This repository embraces the philosophy of simplicity, using **pure HTML** to create *form* combined with the power of **GitHub Actions** to create *function*al, elegant, and efficient web pages without relying on JavaScript, CSS, or other additional languages.

-The index.html in the same folder as this README.md is the OFFICIAL Hompage of the UOR Foundation.
+The [index.html](./index.html) file **IS** the OFFICIAL Hompage of the UOR Foundation.
+Located in the same folder as this README.md file.

 ## Purpose
 This repository is dedicated to: